-This Q & A has been edited for clarity and length.
+This interview has been edited for brevity and clarity.

-We feel the pull of them before we know to name them or how to even how to fully see them them as if every animal a human brain has ever seen it is swallowed.
+We feel the pull of them before we know to name them or how to even fully see them as if every animal a human brain has ever seen it is swallowed.
 We find their outlines as if on Ouiji boards in mountains and in clouds.
 Give us a stick and we'll draw them.
 Hit a rock on a cave wall until it yields one.
 Spread them out across the night sky and will point upward.
 See how they twinkle as they move.